Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 This 1364 piece set started out easy and mundane, and then it turned into a real challenge.
 Issues I encountered during the twisting of the body included parts of the body falling off and the arms and legs falling off.
 The weight of the dragon head also needs to be addressed.
 In hindsight, this is another one of the those sets where the design needs more thought and needs to be more durable for occasional or inexperienced brick builders and enthusiasts.

-If you don't mind a challenging building block set, you should enjoy the JMBricklayer Moon Dragon set, which looks great as a display piece.
+If you don't mind a challenging building block set, you should enjoy the JMBricklayer Cloud Surfing Dragon set, which looks great as a display piece.
 The main feature of this set is the lighting of the dragon eyes and the glowing moon orb.
 If you are a fan of mystical dragons, you're going to love this building block set.

 Hope you have found this review helpful!
 Bye for now!